prof-rossetti/georgetown-opim-557-201810/notes/ms-excel/ranges.md

 ### Selecting Relative Ranges

-You can select relative ranges by leveraging the [`Range.End` property](https://docs.microsoft.com/en-us/office/vba/api/Excel.Range.End), in conjunction with a [direction](https://docs.microsoft.com/en-us/office/vba/api/excel.xldirection) to reference.
+You can select relative ranges by leveraging the [`Range.End` property](https://docs.microsoft.com/en-us/office/vba/api/Excel.Range.End), in conjunction with a [direction](https://docs.microsoft.com/en-us/office/vba/api/excel.xldirection) relative to the given range.

 The result "represents the cell at the end of the region that contains the source range (equivalent to pressing `END+UP ARROW`, `END+DOWN ARROW`, `END+LEFT ARROW`, or `END+RIGHT ARROW`)."